tgaribal/mvp/_PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Name the product in a way the reader (i.e. your target customers) will understand. iVote California App

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  This app is for any voters in the state of California, they will be able to look up their polling place, as well as state wide ballot initiatives

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
   > Describe the problem your product solves.
+  There is a lot of information and a lot of things at stake in this years election, so people need to have a simple place to get quick view of all candidates and initiatives

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  It makes everything in one location, easily searchable, and full of useful info and links to outside resources

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.